zaoyang/30-days-of-web-development/day-18/day-18.cq.md

 01000010011001010010000001110011011101010111001001100101001000000111010001101111001000000110010001110010011010010110111001101011001000000111100101101111011101010111001000100000010011110111011001100001011011000111010001101001011011100110010100101110
 ```

 Machine code is either written in hexadecimal or binary.
 A computer can read both.
 If you're like most everyone, reading and writing binary and hexadecimal is not something you can easily do.
 The only thing capable of quickly reading through machine code is your computer's central processing unit (CPU).
-Your computer likes machine code because the short syntax makes it easy for your CPU to execute it extremely fast[^machinecode].
+Your computer likes [machine code](https://en.wikipedia.org/wiki/Machine_code#cite_note-7) because the short syntax makes it easy for your CPU to execute it extremely fast.

 #### Low to High-level Programming Languages